akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 #### Artifacts

-In order to run precompiled template you need 3 artifacts:
+In order to run precompiled template you need 2 artifacts:
 1. Dataflow template json
 2. Template launcher image
-3. Expansion service image

-You can find Dataflow template [json file](src/main/resources/salesforce_to_bigquery_runinference_flex_template.json) in resources folder.
+3. You can find Dataflow template [json file](src/main/resources/salesforce_to_bigquery_runinference_flex_template.json) in resources folder.
 Upload it to your GCP bucket.
 By default, it will use the next template launcher image on Docker hub: